stefanoauciello/simpleReactNodeJS/README.md

 Backend - backend expose simple HTTP REST endpoints

 It comunicates with local MySQL and local Mongodb.
-All models are duplicates in both platforms.
+(Job update every minute MongoDB entities) All models are duplicates in both platforms.

 It manage Authentication with JWT sign in.